LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/studio/_index.md

 ### Swagger Documentation

-With the application running, go to the first location listed as: "Now listening on:".
-Enter ``https://localhost:5001`` into your browser.
-You'll see a pagethat looks nothing like any view we created in our CodingEvents MVC applications.
+With the application running, go to the first location listed as: **Now listening on: `https://localhost:5001`**.
+Open `https://localhost:5001` in your browser.
+You'll see a page that looks nothing like any view we created in our other MVC applications.
 What you see running in the browser is not at all a client-side application, but rather, some documentation resources for the API itself.

 You'll see a list of those endpoints we asked you to describe for this lesson's exercises: